Rules & Regulations

 - National Highways, marked with a green plum blossom symbol, are strictly prohibited for all scooters and motorcycles, regardless of engine displacement.

-- While riding on some expressways (allowed for 250cc+), you may see these green symbols as directional guidance for cars; seeing one does NOT mean you are on a national highway yet.
+- While riding on some expressways (allowed for 250cc+ scooters or motorcycles), you may see these green symbols as directional guidance for cars; seeing one does NOT mean you are on a national highway yet.

 - Warning Signs: Before every national highway entrance, there are clear warning signs.
 A blue circular sign showing a car and a red circular sign with a slash over a motorcycle as shown above, indicates that only cars are permitted